BIOS5115 – Current Research in Natural History

 The courses BIOS5115 and BIOS9115 have joint admission.
 Applicants are ranked by the following criteria:

-1. PhD students and master students at the MN faculty who have the course as part of the approved curriculum.
+1. PhD students and master's students at the MN faculty who have the course as part of their approved curriculum.
 Students at NHM and IBV will have priority.

 2. Other PhD students and visiting PhD students.